-GreenPower Provider GreenPower Product Independent Auditor Opinion Qualification Statement Perenia's Audit Opinion National GreenPower Accreditation Program as defined in the National GreenPower Accreditation Program Rules, Version 5 (January 2009).
-Click Energy did not provide its customers with the information specified in Section 4.4 of the Program Rules (Criteria 4.4).
-Accreditation Program Rules, Version 5 (January 2009).
-EnergyAustralia PureEnergy In our opinion, the data contained in Section 1: Product Information, Section 2: GreenPower Purchases, Section 3: GreenPower Sales, and Section 4: Surrender of RECs data of the EnergyAustralia's Technical Report covering the Settlement Period 1 January 2009 to 31 December 2009 is presented, in all material respects, in accordance with the requirements of the National GreenPower Accreditation Program, as set out in Section 3 of the National GreenPower Accreditation Program Rules, Version 5.1 (June 2009).
-The independent auditor conducted this component of the audit by following agreed upon procedures.
-The independent auditor was unable to provide any assurance over the items marked as non compliant (Criteria in Section 4).
-In Perenia's opinion, except for the matters referred to in the Qualification Statement, EnergyAustralia's PureEnergy Product is compliant with Sections 3 and 4 of the National GreenPower Accreditation Program Rules, Version 5 (January 2009).
-Horizon GreenSelect In our opinion, the GreenPower Annual Audit Report of Horizon Power's Green Select product for the Settlement Period 1 January to 31 December 2009 is fairly presented, and in accordance with the requirements of the National GreenPower Accreditation Program as defined in the National GreenPower Accreditation Program Rules, Version 5 (January 2009).
-The scope of our review includes the additional sales data required prior to 1 January 2009 and from 1 January 2009.
-Horizon did not grant a non-exclusive licence to the Program Manager in relation to the use of intellectual property relating to the advertising or marketing of the GreenPower Product (Criteria 4.3).
-Horizon did not provide its customers with written contract pricing and terms and conditions during the customer subscription and agreement fulfilment period (Criteria 4.4).
-In Perenia's opinion, except for the matters referred to in the Qualification Statement, Horizon Energy's GreenSelect Product is compliant with Sections 3 and 4 of the National GreenPower Accreditation Program Rules, Version 5 (January 2009).
+GreenPower Provider GreenPower Product Independent Auditor Opinion Qualification Statement Perenia's Audit Opinion 3.5) Aurora did not complete the surrender of all RECs by 31 March 2010 (Criteria 3.7) Ausgrid (EnergyAustralia) PureEnergy In our opinion, the data contained in the 4 sections listed below of Ausgrid's Technical Report covering the Settlement Period 1 January 2010 to 31 December 2010 is presented, in all material respects, in accordance with the requirements of the National GreenPower Accreditation Program, as set out in Section 3 of the National GreenPower Accreditation Program Rules, Version 6(January 2010).
+Ausgrid stated that their customers have the ability to request the percentage of GreenPower relative to non-accredited electricity provided.
+The Rules state that this information must be contained already in the marketing and advertising material.
+(Criteria 4.7) In Perenia's opinion, except for the matters referred to in the Qualification Statement, Ausgrid's GreenPower Product is compliant with Sections 3 and 4 of the National GreenPower Accreditation Program Rules, Version 6 (January 2010).
+Australian Power & Gas Greentricity In our opinion, the GreenPower Annual Audit Report for Australian Power and Gas' Greentricity product relating to the Settlement Period 1 January to 31 December 2010 is fairly presented, and in accordance with the requirements of the National GreenPower Accreditation Program as defined in the National GreenPower Accreditation Program Rules, Version 6 (January 2010) with minor exceptions relating to compliance with the GreenPower Provider Marketing Guidelines 2008/2009.
+Australia Power and Gas has not specified the block size of its residential product option.
+Perenia is therefore unable to confirm whether this meets the minimum requirement of 647 kWh/year.
+In Perenia's opinion, except for the matters referred to in the Qualification Statement, Australia Power & Gas' GreenPower Product is compliant with Sections 3 and 4 of the National GreenPower Accreditation Program Rules, Version 6 (January 2010).

-GreenPower Provider GreenPower Product Independent Auditor Opinion Qualification Statement Perenia's Audit Opinion Integral Energy INgreen In our opinion, the GreenPower Annual Audit Report for the Integral Energy, INgreen product relating to the Settlement Period 1 January to 31 December 2009 is fairly presented, and in accordance with the requirements of the National GreenPower Accreditation Program as defined in the National GreenPower Accreditation Program Rules, Version 5 (January 2009).
-Integral Energy did not provide its customers with the information specified in Section 4.4 of the Program Rules (Criteria 4.4).
-Integral was not compliant with Section 4.7 of the Program Rules (Criteria 4.7).
-In Perenia's opinion, except for the matters referred to in the Qualification Statement, Integral Energy's INgreen Product is compliant with Sections 3 and 4 of the National GreenPower Accreditation Program Rules, Version 5 (January 2009).
-Integral Energy Business Green In our opinion, the GreenPower Annual Audit Report for the Integral Energy, Business Green product relating to the Settlement Period 1 January to 31 December 2009 is fairly presented, and in accordance with the requirements of the National GreenPower Accreditation Program as defined in the National GreenPower Accreditation Program Rules, Version 5 (January 2009).
-Integral Energy did not provide its customers with the information specified in Section 4.4 of the Program Rules (Criteria 4.4).
-In Perenia's opinion, except for the matters referred to in the Qualification Statement, Integral Energy's Business Green Product is compliant with Sections 3 and 4 of the National GreenPower Accreditation Program Rules, Version 5 (January 2009).
-Integral Energy Hampton Wind In our opinion, the GreenPower Annual Audit Report for the Integral Energy, Hampton Wind product relating to the Settlement Period 1 January to 31 December 2009 is fairly presented, and in accordance with the requirements of the National GreenPower Accreditation Program as defined in the National GreenPower Accreditation Program Rules, Version 5 (January 2009).
-Integral Energy did not provide its customers with the information specified in Section 4.4 of the Program Rules (Criteria 4.4).
-In Perenia's opinion, except for the matters referred to in the Qualification Statement, Integral Energy's Hampton Wind Product is compliant with Sections 3 and 4 of the National GreenPower Accreditation Program Rules, Version 5 (January 2009).
-Jackgreen Jackgreen Power Not Applicable - see Section 22.
-Not Applicable Not Applicable
+GreenPower Provider GreenPower Product Independent Auditor Opinion Qualification Statement Perenia's Audit Opinion Click Energy ClickNatural In our opinion, the GreenPower Annual Audit Report for Click Energy's ClickNatural for the Settlement Period 1 January to 31 December 2010 is fairly presented, and in accordance with applicable Accounting Standards and the requirements of the National GreenPower Accreditation Program as defined in the National GreenPower Accreditation Program Rules, Version 6 (January 2010) GreenPower Provider Marketing Guidelines 2008/2009.
+Click Energy stated that they are not able to provide new and existing GreenPower customers with: • The Generator names and types for each GreenPower product • The historical percentage of energy by types for each GreenPower product • The typical energy price range for each generation type (Criteria 4.4) In Perenia's opinion, except for the matters referred to in the Qualification Statement, Click Energy's GreenPower Product is compliant with Sections 3 and 4 of the National GreenPower Accreditation Program Rules, Version 6 (January 2010).
+COZero GreenPower In our opinion, the GreenPower Annual Audit Report of COzero for the Settlement Period 1 January to 31 December 2010 is fairly presented, and in accordance with applicable Accounting Standards and the requirements of the National GreenPower Accreditation Program as defined in the National GreenPower Accreditation Program Rules, Version 6 (January 2010). , In Perenia's opinion, except for the matters referred to in the Qualification Statement, COZero's GreenPower Product is compliant with Sections 3 and 4 of the National GreenPower Accreditation Program Rules, Version 6 (January 2010).
+COZero reported a shortfall of 2,365 RECs for 2010 (4.6 %).
+This is compliant since it is less than 5% of